woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

 Persistent volumes need to be manually generated, use the Kubernetes [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) documentation as a reference.

+_If your PVC is not highly available or NFS based, you may need to also integrate affinity settings to ensure your steps run on the correct node._

-If you plan to use this volume on more than one workflow concurrently, make sure you have configured the PVC with:
+NOTE: If you plan to use this volume on more than one workflow concurrently, make sure you have configured the PVC with:

 ```
   accessModes:
      - ReadWriteMany
 ```

-Assuming a PVC named `woodpecker-cache` exists, it can be referenced as follows in a step:
+Assuming a PVC named `woodpecker-cache` exists, it can be referenced as follows in a plugin step:

 ```yaml
 steps: